 What if you were to die tomorrow?
 Then, what is the one experience you wished you could do?
 What experiences do you want to feel?
 What is the most important thing for you?

-Some examples of a bucket list adventure include: travel, pursue your passion, learn a new language, try a new sport, switch professions, write a book, visit a country.
+Some examples of a bucket list adventure include: traveling, pursuing your passion, learning a new language, trying a new sport, switching professions, writing a book, and visit a country.
 The list can go on and on.

 Money Bliss Step 7 is filling your heart with an adventure of a lifetime.